arduino/docs-content/content/hardware/04.pro/boards/portenta-x8/tutorials/waves-fleet-managment/content.md

 ### Rotating Our Keys

-For security purposes we recommend that you rotate the keys of your FoundriesFactory.
-Rotation of the key will convert the root role's online-key, generated during the bootstrap of a Factory, to an offline key.
+For security purposes, we recommend that you rotate your FoundriesFactory keys.
+Rotation of the key will convert the root role's online-key, which was generated during the bootstrap of your Factory, to an [offline key](https://docs.foundries.io/latest/reference-manual/security/offline-keys.html).

 First we will rotate the root keys.
 These are the most important keys, as they can be used to create new target keys.
 Rotate them with the command:
 ```